Remgr12/nixos/README.md

-# My Minimal NixOS Flake
+# Nord Minimal NixOS Flake

 This includes everything for basic use:
 * Custom **Ironbar** bar